jllovet/paper-titles/README.md

 The following are titles of papers I would like to write:

+## Philosophy
+- `Algorithmics: the Mathematical Ontology of Becoming`

 ## Computer Science

 - `Chaos Engineering in Emulated Distributed Systems for Cost-Effective Integration Testing`